 - Secure small domestic pets indoors and poultry in adequate outdoor caging

 - Seal entry holes in fences, under buildings, eaves, air ducts and decks after taking precautions not to enclose adult animals or their offspring inside

 - Don't feed wildlife

-Sound, water, lights, motion sensor devices, and non-lethal deterrents, like ammonia, often keep animals from feeling at home.
+Sound, water, lights, motion sensor devices, and non-lethal deterrents, often keep animals from feeling at home.